Web3-Mastery/web3-mastery-web-app-client/CONTRIBUTING.md

 ## If you are handling a task from Trello, one assigned to you by a project-admin, or one gotten from any other task management board.

+Do the following if the task you're handling falls under the above heading.

 ### Pull request Title

 - Your pull request title should simply be a brief description of the task handled.